Chestnut-vented nuthatch: Food

-The chestnut-vented nuthatch often forages for food on the ground, on rocks, old stumps, or on trees.
+The chestnut-vented nuthatch often forages for food on the ground, on rocks, old stumps, or in trees.
 No specific information about the diet is known, but the species probably feeds on small arthropods and seeds.

 Breeding

 Although the breeding season varies by region, it generally takes place in Thailand from March to May, March to June for India, April to early June for eastern Myanmar, and April to May in Fujian.
 On Nat Ma Taung, juveniles have been observed as early as March 31.
 According to observations made in Thailand and Vietnam, the construction of the nest begins in January.
 It is located at a height of about 10 m in the hole of a tree, or in a stump.

 The chestnut-vented nuthatch, like the Eurasian nuthatch and other species of the family, may line the entrance of a cavity with mud to reduce the opening and thus avoid predation of the brood.
 The bottom of the nest is lined with pieces of bark and moss and topped with hair.
 Two to five eggs are laid, averaging 18.6 × 13.8 mm in S. n. nagaensis and 18.3 × 14 mm in S. n. montium.
-They are white, with red dots on a mottled reddish-purple background, and are mainly concentrated at the larger end of the egg.
+They are white, with red dots on a mottled reddish-purple background, the red dots mainly concentrated at the larger end of the egg.

 Distribution and habitat

-The chestnut-vented nuthatch lives from Tibet to the South Central Coast of Vietnam.
+The chestnut-vented nuthatch lives from Tibet to the mountains of Lâm Đồng province in southern Vietnam.
 In India, it is found only in the far eastern states of Arunachal Pradesh, Nagaland, Manipur, Assam and Meghalaya.
-The species lives in the Chin Hills of western Myanmar, but most of its distribution in Myanmar is in the eastern half of the country, from Kachin State to at least Shan State, spilling over into western Thailand.
-The species nests in Tibet and south-central China, from western Sichuan to Yunnan and marginally in southwestern Guizhou.
+The species lives in the Chin Hills of western Myanmar, but most of its distribution in Myanmar is in the eastern half of the country, from Kachin State to at least Shan State, and also into northwestern Thailand.
+It also nests in Tibet and south-central China, from western Sichuan to Yunnan and marginally in southwestern Guizhou.
 An isolated Chinese population also lives in northwestern Fujian, on Mount Huanggang.
 Two other isolated populations from the southernmost part of the species' distribution, one occurring in southern Vietnam on the Đà Lạt Plateau, another being reported in Laos on the Bolaven Plateau.

 The chestnut-vented nuthatch usually inhabits evergreen forests of the uplands, or forests and pine patches growing on dry ridges in the middle of evergreen forests.
 Locally, it also occurs in deciduous forests in northeastern India, in Quercus subsericea oak forests and alder groves in northeastern Myanmar, spruce forests (Picea sp.), fir forests (Abies sp.) or rhododendron stands in Yunnan, or poplar (Populus sp.) and walnut (Juglans sp.) in Sichuan.
 The altitudinal distribution ranges from 1400–2600 m in India, Thailand, and Myanmar, occasionally occurring up to 3200 m in the latter.
 It also occurs from 1050–3500 m in Tibet and Sichuan and up to 4570 m in Yunnan.
 The population in southern Vietnam lives between 915–2285 m.